jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/02_collector_pipeline_metrics/index.md

 - use the processor `spanMetrics`
 - use the dynatrace exporter

-### Step 1: Update the collector Pipeline
+## A) Update the collector Pipeline

-A. Look at the OpenTelemetryCollector template
+1. Look at the OpenTelemetryCollector template

 Check out the manifest with: